tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-Blob.md

 A pending `Copy Blob` operation has a two-week timeout.
 A copy attempt that hasn't finished after two weeks times out and leaves an empty blob with the `x-ms-copy-status` field set to `failed` and the `x-ms-copy-status-description` set to 500 (OperationCancelled).
 Intermittent, non-fatal errors that can occur during a copy operation might impede progress of the operation but not cause it to fail.
 In these cases, `x-ms-copy-status-description` describes the intermittent errors.

-Any attempt to modify or snapshot the destination blob during the copy operation will fail with status code 409 (Conflict): "Copy Blob in Progress."
+Any attempt to modify or snapshot the destination blob during the copy operation will fail with status code 409 (Conflict), "Copy Blob in Progress."

 If you call the `Abort Copy Blob` operation, you'll see an `x-ms-copy-status:aborted` header.
 The destination blob will have intact metadata and a blob length of 0 bytes.
 You can repeat the original call to `Copy Blob` to try the copy operation again.